TV5 Media Center

-The TV5 Media Center (also known as the Launchpad Center) serves as the headquarters and broadcast complex of TV5 and affiliate companies Cignal TV, Nation Broadcasting Corporation, Philex Mining Corporation and Voyager Innovations, Inc.
+The TV5 Media Center (also known as the Launchpad Center) serves as the headquarters of the Filipino media and entertainment company TV5 Network, Inc. a subsidiaries and affiliate companies Cignal TV, Nation Broadcasting Corporation, Philex Mining Corporation and Voyager Innovations, Inc. located in Reliance St., corner Sheridan St., Mandaluyong, Philippines.
+It is the company's main television and radio production center and broadcast complex, and its main broadcast transmission facility for most of Metro Manila.
+The building houses 105.9 True FM, TV5, RPTV and One Sports.